msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 If you're working with a partner, `partner.txt` should include the name of your partner.
 If you're working by yourself, `partner.txt` should include the word "solo".

-* \[1 point\] Submit a `contributors.txt` created by running the following command inside your git repository:
+* \[1 point\] Submit a `contributors.txt` created by running the following command inside your git repository right before the submission of your assignment:

         git log --pretty=format:"%h %an %ad - %s" --shortstat --date=short > contributors.txt

     I will consult this file and adjust partner grades in case there are discrepancies in effort.

 * \[18 points\] Submit a zip archive of your code and a link to a YouTube video showing the execution of your program.
   Make sure your videos are under 5 minutes long - __we will only watch the first five minutes of your video__.
   We will award points for your implementation as follows, so make sure your video shows the appropriate functionality.

     * \[2 points\] Client sends an appropriate `HTTP` message to issue a play throw and processes an appropriate `HTTP` status code in the reply.
     * \[2 points\] Client sends an appropriate `HTTP` message to check play result and displays the result to the user based on information in the `HTTP` reply.
     * \[1 point\] Server correctly computes results based on submitted throws.